Home Removable Implant Dentures/Overdentures

 • Locator ® Attachment/Snap-On Overdentures

 The LOCATOR® Implant Abutment System is arguably the World’s most popular implant attachment system.
 Specifically designed for full-arch or partial overdentures, the LOCATOR® Abutment system pivots and self-aligns to assure proper insertion, removal, and retention during function.
 During seating, the nylon male insert pivots inside the denture cap, centering the nylon male on the female abutment before engagement.
-This system offers standard and extended range retention inserts which are designed for maximum versatility, retention and angulation to suit each patient’s needs.
+This system offers standard and extended range retention inserts designed for maximum versatility, retention and angulation to suit each patient’s needs.

 Request a Free Consultation